Liver cirrhosis: symptoms, causes, treatment

 The main reasons for the development of cirrhosis:

-- One of the main factors provoking liver dysfunction, experts call alcoholism, because of which men mainly suffer.
-About half of all cirrhosis occurs due to regular libations.
+- Experts call alcoholism one of the main factors provoking liver dysfunction, which mainly affects men.
+About half of all cirrhosis occurs due to regular drinking.
 Alcoholic cirrhosis develops gradually and the disease can make itself felt only after 10-15 years.
-If you believe the results of recent studies, the cause of the pathological process is not so much the ethanol itself contained in alcohol, but an unhealthy diet, due to which the body receives less essential vitamins and trace elements.
+If you believe the results of recent studies, the cause of the pathological process is not so much the ethanol itself contained in alcohol, but rather poor nutrition, due to which the body does not receive enough essential vitamins and microelements.

 - Viral hepatitis of various types often leads to structural disorders in the functioning of the liver.
-The insidiousness of hepatitis B and C lies in its sluggish course, there are many examples when cirrhosis was almost asymptomatic and was fatal after a few years.
+The insidiousness of hepatitis B and C lies in its sluggish course; there are many examples when cirrhosis was practically asymptomatic and led to death after a few years.

-- Long-term use of certain medicines.
-Inflammatory processes can provoke drugs for cancer and tuberculosis if they are used for a long time.
+- Long-term use of certain medications.
+Inflammatory processes can be triggered by drugs for cancer and tuberculosis if taken for a long time.

-- In women, the so-called cryptogenic cirrhosis occurs, the cause of which is still not recognized by experts.
+- In women, so-called cryptogenic cirrhosis occurs, the cause of which experts still cannot recognize.

-- Exposure to toxic substances, acute poisoning with alcohol or poisonous mushrooms can cause liver damage, which later turns into cirrhosis.
+- Exposure to toxic substances, acute poisoning with alcohol or poisonous mushrooms can cause liver damage, which later develops into cirrhosis.

-- Cirrhosis can develop against the background of other diseases, for example, diabetes mellitus, obesity, or metabolic disorders.
+- Cirrhosis can develop against the background of other diseases, such as diabetes, obesity or metabolic disorders.

 - Primary biliary cirrhosis is another autoimmune disease, its essence lies in the attack of antibodies on the bile ducts of the liver.

-- Secondary biliary cirrhosis does not have an autoimmune nature, it is characterized by impaired passage of bile through the biliary tract.
+- Secondary biliary cirrhosis does not have an autoimmune nature; it is characterized by a violation of the passage of bile through the biliary tract.
 The reasons for its development can be different, for example, stones or tumors.

-- Chronic heart failure, provoking stagnation of blood in the liver.
+- Chronic heart failure, causing blood stagnation in the liver.

 Symptoms of liver cirrhosis

-How severe the symptoms of the disease will be depends, among other things, on the degree of liver damage and the presence of concomitant pathologies of patients.
-Usually cirrhosis leads not only to the degeneration of liver tissue, but also to damage to other organs and systems of the body.
+How severe the symptoms of the disease will be depends, among other things, on the degree of liver damage and the presence of concomitant pathologies in patients.
+Typically, cirrhosis leads not only to the degeneration of liver tissue, but also to damage to other organs and systems of the body.

-Most often, the disease is characterized by a sluggish course and mild symptoms, some patients are unaware of their illness until the last stage of cirrhosis occurs, this is a very dangerous feature, because with severe damage to the liver and other organs, death occurs within 2-3 years.
+Most often, the disease is characterized by a sluggish course and mild symptoms; some patients are not aware of their illness until the last stage of cirrhosis occurs; this is a very dangerous feature, because with severe damage to the liver and other organs, death occurs within 2-3 years.

-At the initial stage (corresponds to class A) the development of pathology, there are no clear signs of the disease.
-It is very important to diagnose the pathology at this very moment, to start treatment measures and healthy lifestyle while the liver cells are still capable of regeneration.
+At the initial stage (corresponds to class A) of the development of pathology, there are no clear signs of the disease.
+It is very important to diagnose the pathology at this very moment and begin treatment and management. healthy lifestyle while liver cells are still capable of regeneration.

-If a patient complains of bleeding gums, a change in consciousness, an increase in the volume of the abdomen, then, most likely, complications have arisen in the course of the disease (corresponds to class B and C).
+If a patient complains of bleeding gums, changes in consciousness, or an increase in abdominal volume, then, most likely, complications arose during the course of the disease (corresponds to class B and C).

-- decreased appetite, as a result of a sharp weight loss, depletion of the body;
+- loss of appetite, as a result of sudden weight loss, exhaustion of the body;

 - fatigue, decreased concentration, general malaise;